lkuper/dissertation/dissertation/jfp-reviews-notes.md

 Redex is here:
 https://github.com/lkuper/lvar-semantics/blob/f1f3597299bcf9f47f87d60845bbc8d168387a84/lambdaLVish/nat.rkt#L625.
 More generally, the threshold set could be { (d, frz) | frz = true }.
-It's a perfectly fine threshold set since any two frozen states have Top as their lub.
+It's a perfectly fine threshold set, since any two frozen states have Top as their lub.

 > Concerning "freeze/after/with", I am not sure why the authors choose to